Arjun-G-Ravi/AI-Notes/04_NLP/03_Word Embeddings.md

 ![alt text](image-3.png)

-# 2. Distriutional Vector Representation
+# 2. Distributional Vector Representation
 Here, we use neural network to learn a way to represent words as vectors.
 Here, we use various features to represent the words.

 ## Word Embeddings